HansYap/mandarin-vocabulary-builder/README.md

 I studied Mandarin until I was 11.
 I could read kids' books and chat about school.
 But as an adult trying to discuss work or emotions?
 I was lost.

 Duolingo taught me "我喜欢苹果" (I like apples).
-I needed "季度收入" (quarterly revenue) and "冒名顶替综合症" (impostor syndrome).
+I needed "季度收入" (quarterly revenue) and "冒名顶替综合症" (impostor syndrome), words I needed for my daily life.

 This app encourages you to talk about *your actual life*, then teaches you the words you're missing.
 It's a patient language partner who never judges your broken sentences.